Consider the narrow way(eSword Luk 13:24) or sanctification of the

 Bearing The Cross, Wearing The Crown pt 2

 scripturally progressively learnt obedience (the fruit) as evidence of authentic faith (the root).
-It is authentic faith alone that saves but authentic faith that saves is never alone.
 As 'a labour of love' (Hebrews 6:10) believers cooperate with Holy Spirit led and motivated teaching that helps us to incrementally conform to the nature of Jesus Christ.
 We don't embrace 'lawlessness', and therefore

 obedience of authentic saving faith go hand in hand.
 To whom much is given much will be expected.
 Each case on it's merits, also depending on the significance of lawless acts.
 We're reminded that God has given humanity a measure of freewill and only stands at the door of our hearts knocking to let Him in.